+EXIT CRITERIA

-LEARNING UNITS EXIT CRITERIA YEAR 1 At the end of year 1 students will: SMCM101 Drawing for Observation and Communication - 1 " Training to use hand tools and power tools following all safety protocols SMCM103 Entrepreneurial Design Thinking-1 >> Learn various forms of drawing including free hand sketching, orthographic, technical drawing.
-SMCM105 Materials and Process - 1 (Dyeing and Fabric Science) " Ability to choose appropriate material for a project and able to use various hand and power SMCM107 Design + Make - 1 (TAM) tools to shape it to a product Use 2D and 3D software's to create visualisations and technical drawings · SMCM109 Repeat and Patterns Use 2D and 3D software's to create visualisations and technical drawings SMCM111 Surface Decoration (Color, Hand Embroidery and Painting) " Gain experience in designing simple products and its detailing, production processes and methods " Ability to organize production flow in a micro or small enterprise. " To interact with customer and understand the market needs to create products accordingly & to communicate with small scale industries to produce the design created.
+- >> Training to use hand tools and power tools following all safety protocols - Learn various forms of drawing including free hand sketching, orthographic, technical drawing. - " Ability to choose appropriate material for a project and able to use various hand and power tools to shape it to a product - >> Use 2D and 3D software's to create visualisations and technical drawings - Sain experience in designing simple products and its detailing, production processes and methods - " Ability to organize production flow in a micro or small enterprise. - " To interact with customer and understand the market needs to create products accordingly & to communicate with small scale industries to produce the design created.